 Whether your particular interests are in motoring costume, artwork, motorsport, social history or motor engineering, you will find something which appeals.
 Both research and hands-on skills are needed to help our staff develop the collections.

 You needn't be an expert in motoring history to become a member of our team, just have an enthusiastic and flexible approach.
 The amount of time each volunteer gives us varies from one to several days per week.
-Training is provided and many benefits are offered including free membership of the Friends.
+Training is provided and many benefits are offered.

 We are always delighted to welcome new volunteers.
 Please contact the Volunteer Co-ordinator, Helen Keisel, for more information or use the online form if you are interested in joining us.